Falmouth-Games-Academy/comp230-cpd/README.md

 ## 5 - Communicate Better With Others
 I've never been the best at communicating with others, especially those I don't know very well.
 This has come up a few times while making our team game and it is something I am working to improve on.
 To help me improve on it I am trying to be more vocal during stand ups and push my ideas more to my team.
 To help me measure this I am hoping my peer review feedback goes up for our game group.

+# Term Two
+## Week One - Beginning 29th January
+First week back for the second term and everything went fairly well.
+On Monday we had a lecture with Ed about AI which is good because I need to learn about AI to make it for our team game.
+On Tuesday we had a lecture about servers with Gareth this was a lot more interesting than I thought it'd be.
+On Wednesday we had a lecture about business and marketing which I found enjoyable and useful.
+The rest of the week I was working on my team game in which my hardest struggle was finding things to work on as there isn't a lot left on the trello board so we're waiting on the designers for more.